Why would an executive at the height of her career need to take a leadership development program?

 Mary Schapiro was pondering that question in earnest as she debated whether attending a CCL program was worth her time.
 “I was thinking, ‘what can I really learn?'”

 At the time, Schapiro was poised to become the next chairman and chief executive of NASD, the world’s largest private-sector regulator of securities markets.
 It was a key milestone in a very public career that included a term on the Securities and Exchange Commission, chairmanship of the Commodity Futures Trading Commission, and 10 years as NASD’s chief regulator.

-People come to Leadership at the Peak from all over the corporate, governmental and nonprofit landscape; the sole common denominator is their rank as top-level executives.
+People like Mary come to our Leadership at the Peak program from all over the corporate, governmental, and nonprofit landscape; the sole common denominator is their rank as top-level executives.
 That was a huge benefit in Schapiro’s eyes.
 “It gives you an immediate connection because they’re dealing with the same challenges you face on a daily basis.”

 Schapiro came away with a fundamentally different view of leadership.
 “I discovered at CCL that leadership is absolutely something you can learn.
 And if someone is already a good leader, there are skills and techniques you can learn from other people that will make you even better.”